 Why do you need to cancel updates you might ask?
 Well, there are some reasons where you would want to cancel an update on your Mac and we will go over some of them right now.

 This guide will show you how to cancel an update on Mac easily, and also explain the reasons you need to know to when to do it, and how.
 At the end we will also ask a few common questions related to this topic.

 NOTE – This post will assume you are in the middle of downloading the update, and not during the installation process, as these are two different things.
 It is NOT recommended to stop an update once it’s already started installing on the Mac.
 If you still wish to quit an update on your Mac that is currently installing, skip to the part about it here

-How to cancel an update on Mac
+Canceling an update on your Mac

 As a general rule, you can stop an update on your Mac by doing either of these options:

 Forcing your Mac to shut down is rather simple, and usually this shuts down all running softwares – Yes, even a software update that is currently in downloading.
 Here’s how:

 - Press and hold the power button ( Touch ID ) for more than 6 seconds.

 - Your Mac will shut down completely after about 7 seconds